tgstation/tgstation/.github/CONTRIBUTING.md

 ## Using the Maintainer Role Ping in Discord

-This role is pingable as a compromise reached with the server host mso over the auto staling system.
-It should be used only to ping maintainers when your PR has had the stale label applied.
-Using it before then can be met with escalating timeouts and referall to the discord moderators for further infractions.
+This role `@Maintainer` is pingable as a compromise reached with the server host MrStonedOne over the auto-staling system we presently have in the codebase.
+It should be used only to ping Maintainers when your PR has had the "Stale" label applied.
+Using it before then can be met with escalating timeouts and referral to /tg/station's Discord moderators for further infractions.

 Feel free to engage in general in coding general without the role ping, before your PR goes stale to build interest and get reviews.